 Command and Control Servers

 The first half of Section 3 covers all topics related to encryption in the cloud.
-Students will learn about each provider?s cryptographic key solution and how it can be used to encrypt data at rest.
-Students will also learn how end-to-end, in-transit encryption is performed in the cloud, such as the encryption between clients, load balancers, applications, and database servers.
+Students will learn about each providers cryptographic key solution and how it can be used to encrypt data at rest.
+Students will also learn how in-transit encryption is performed throughout the cloud, such as the encryption between clients, load balancers, applications, and database servers.

 Proper encryption is not only critical for security; it is also an important legal and compliance consideration.
 This section will ensure that your organization has all of the information at its disposal to send the auditors packing.

 The second half of Section 3 covers storing data in the cloud, defense-in-depth mechanisms, access logging, filesystem persistence, and more.

 Cloud Storage Platforms